 This is who I am and what I care about.
 This is what I would want to do, this is what I am going to do.

 Prints: Art you can hold it’s what’s important to me right now and that is what we will start with.
-I’m going to bring everyone a signed 11×17 fine art print of whatever image you want of mine.
+I’m going to bring everyone a small handmade portfolio of some of the work that means the most to me.
 We will discuss everything that went into making them.
 Gear, technique, travel, film, metering, directing, editing, theory… all that.
 It seems like a much more personal way to teach about how and why I shoot than just going through a powerpoint presentation.

 Shooting Film: I don’t expect you to shoot film but it is important to how I work and the images I make.
 I’ll have a short presentation about everything that goes into that for me.
 Films, cameras, meters, printers, papers, labs, traveling.. all that good stuff.

 Lunch: Provided.
 The last time I taught in Vancouver I got a sandwich called the “Cheesus Crust”.
 It was a good day.

 Live Shoot: I never have any ideas for photos.
 For a long time I let that hold me back from approaching people to work.
 To the best of my ability I’ll show you how I make the work I do by showing up, staying present, prioritizing the person over the photograph, and being willing to shoot in any location or lighting condition.
 Then we can all take photos of each other and whoever I’ve brought with me to shoot.
 Shooting is not the focus of this workshop, just an excuse to make something pretty with friends.

 Q&A: There is absolutely nothing I do that is a secret.
 I’m willing to answer any questions about my work and why or how it was made.